microsoft/VSProjectSystem/Documentation/Finding_CPS_in_a_VS_project.md

 Rather than using ProjectTypeGuid, please use the above method to detect CPS, then check the UnconfiguredProject.Capabilities property for the presence of the "Javascript" and "WindowsAppContainer" capabilities.

-To test for whether a given project is a Shared Code Master project

-    using Microsoft.VisualStudio.Shell;

-    public static bool IsCodeSharingMaster(IVsHierarchy hierarchy) {
-        return hierarchy.IsCapabilityMatch("CodeSharingParentProject");
-    }